 The hybrids offer much improved fuel efficiency over a normal car.
 The full electric has to be plugged in to recharge.
 It offers an impressive quoted maximum range of 174 miles.
 You’ll get around 39 miles of pure electric driving in the plug-in hybrid, which can be topped up if you use the petrol motor at the same time.
 Official figures of over 250mpg give you some idea of the possibilities.
 It’s not just the lower fuel bills, the car will feature cheaper insurance and maintenance bills too.

-There are 3 Hyundai Ioniq 5-door hatchbacks with power systems promising a greener style of motoring.
+There are three Hyundai IONIQ five-door hatchbacks with power systems promising a greener style of motoring.
 You don’t have to sacrifice looks, space or practicality though – it would be a fine car whatever the engine.
 It’s spacious, lively to drive and looks good, too.